AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 [Unmanaged types][doc_unmanaged_types] are defined in the C# specification and are not related to blittability at all.

 Consider the following .NET types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long`, `ulong`, `float`, `double`.
-Every one of these types has the same well defined size and representation in both a managed and native environment - so they are blittable.
+Every one of these types has a representation that is the same in both a managed and native environment - so they are blittable.
 All of them are also defined as C# unmanaged types.

 There are however unmanaged types that are not blittable.
-The .NET types `bool`, `char`, and enumerations are not considered blittable but are unmanaged types.
+The .NET types `bool`, `char`, and enumerations are unmanaged types, but are not considered blittable.
 The reason for this is partially historical and partially based on ECMA-335.
-The `bool` is specified as a single byte in .NET but historically is marshalled as an `int` to align with the Windows' `BOOL` type.
-The `char` is specified to be a two byte 16-bit value, but the native mapping for a character in C/C++ could be either [`char`](https://en.cppreference.com/w/cpp/keyword/char) or [`wchar_t`](https://en.cppreference.com/w/cpp/keyword/wchar_t), which are 1 byte and 2 bytes respectively on the Windows platform.
+The `bool` is specified as a single byte in .NET, but historically is marshalled as an `int` to align with the Windows' `BOOL` type.
+The `char` is specified to be a two-byte 16-bit value, but the native mapping for a character in C/C++ could be either [`char`](https://en.cppreference.com/w/cpp/keyword/char) or [`wchar_t`](https://en.cppreference.com/w/cpp/keyword/wchar_t), which are 1 byte and 2 bytes respectively on the Windows platform.
 The `wchar_t` is particularly difficult given it is 4-bytes on some non-Windows platforms.
 Finally, the ECMA-335 specification in II.14.3 defines the underlying type of an enumeration may be any numeric type or a `bool` or `char`.
 This means that an enumeration can't always be considered blittable.

 The opposite case is also possible &ndash; blittable but not unmanaged.
-Single dimension arrays of blittables types are considered blittable by the interop system but are not unmanaged types.
-Considering single dimension arrays of blittable types as blittable is an example of a runtime implementation optimization.
+Single dimension arrays of blittable primitive types are considered blittable by the interop system but are not unmanaged types.
+Considering single dimension arrays of blittable primitive types as blittable is an example of a runtime implementation optimization.

 ## C++/CLI <a name="cppcli"></a>

-Support for writing C++ to run in a .NET runtime is accomplished using a language called C++/CLI and specified in [ECMA-372][spec_ecma372].
+Support for writing C++ to run in a .NET runtime is accomplished using a language called C++/CLI as specified in [ECMA-372][spec_ecma372].
 At present, the [C++/CLI language][doc_cppcli] is only supported by the VC++ compiler and limited exclusively to the Windows platform.
-One of the goals of C++/CLI was to make interoperability between native and managed code seamless and sort of magic, that is why it is commonly referred to as IJW or "It-Just-Works".
-C++/CLI's goal of making interop simpler is laudable but given its design comes with non-trivial costs in terms of implementation and a deeper understanding of interop as opposed performing it from within a language like C#.
+One of the goals of C++/CLI was to make interoperability between native and managed code seamless and sort of magic &ndash; that is why it is commonly referred to as IJW or "It-Just-Works".
+C++/CLI's goal of making interop simpler is laudable, but given its design, it comes with non-trivial costs in terms of implementation and requires a deeper understanding of interop as opposed performing it from within a language like C#.

+Comprehensive official documentation for C++/CLI can be found [here][doc_cppcli].

 There are 4 modes of operation for a C++/CLI compiled assembly.
 The documentation for these modes is relatively vague so additional details are added here.
 The VC++ compiler will compile a C++/CLI assembly when passed the [`/clr`](https://docs.microsoft.com/cpp/build/reference/clr-common-language-runtime-compilation) flag.

-Comprehensive official documentation for C++/CLI can be found [here][doc_cppcli].

 |Mode|Operation|
 |-|-|